 From Barú, the solo traveler as well as groups can enjoy all kinds of water sports, from snorkeling and scuba diving to kayaking and jet skiing.
 Full-day charters for sports fishing at all levels will get you even farther offshore for more adventure on the crystal clear waters.

-Whether you stay in the city proper or take excursions to the surrounding neighborhoods and beaches, Cartagena is a solo traveler’s dream.
-Just plan your trip soon to get here before the up-and-coming city becomes too popular!
+Whether you stay in the city proper or take excursions to the surrounding neighborhoods and beaches, Cartagena is a solo traveler’s dream!
+Click here to listen to Astrid’s podcast on more reasons why!